zbejas/dotfiles/README.md

 This repository contains my personal dotfiles that I use to customize my console experience and other settings.

+> [!CAUTION]
-**WARNING:** The install script adds my ssh key to your authorized keys.
+> The install script adds my ssh key to your authorized keys.
 It does ask for confirmation before doing so, but please be aware of this.

 ## Installation